emmanuel-marty/apultra/README.md

 License:

-* The zultra code is available under the Zlib license.
+* The apultra code is available under the Zlib license.
 * The match finder (matchfinder.c) is available under the CC0 license due to using portions of code from Eric Bigger's Wimlib in the suffix array-based matchfinder.